Paperless Manufacturing: The Hidden ROI

 Connected worker technology connects frontline workers to the people, information, systems and machines to improve productivity, quality and safety.
 It allows for a deeper layer of insights that informs next steps within a work process, identifies patterns and predicts outcomes – ultimately driving continuous improvement.

 One of the keys to your success as a plant or operations manager is fully understanding the manufacturing data that’s collected.
 In a paperless environment, collecting and analyzing data are a lot easier.
 With connected work, you can improve reporting and get the data you need to analyze trends.
 Your team captures critical data points as they complete their work, which empowers you (as a manager) to react much faster to safety, quality and performance trends.
-You’ll have less delays between when an issue, like unplanned downtime of a machine, is reported and when it’s handled.
+You’ll have less delays between when an issue, like unplanned downtime of a machine (check our these interesting stats on downtime), is reported and when it’s handled.

 By automating the handoff of data and information from the frontline to business critical systems and management dashboards, you spend less time on compiling reports and more time improving operations.
 This will help you make sure at the end of the day that you’re producing at an optimal level, your team is safe, and the quality of your product meets the required specifications.